zabulus/core/src/install/arch-specific/win32/Readme.txt

 Introduction
 ============

-Welcome to Firebird 1.5.2.
-This the second maintenance release of Firebird 1.5.
+Welcome to Firebird 1.5.3.
 Full details of the fixes and minor enhancements in this release are contained in the release notes.
 These are in the doc/ directory.